alternet/alternet.ml/parsing/src/site/markdown/parsing.md

         return (this.operation == Additive.MINUS) ?
             - term.eval(variables).doubleValue() :
             + term.eval(variables).doubleValue();
-        // can have +a or -a but can't have *a or /a
+        // alone, a term can have +a or -a but can't have *a or /a }
-    }
 }
 ```